crypdex/blackbox/admin/README.md

 ## Future

 These functions could also be achieved from inside a container, but that is a 🐇 🕳 for another day (and breaks Docker's isolation imperative).
 See above.

+Instead of accessing these endpoints from a separate port, the API app could call out to the service from its container.